heatherm/package_vulns/README.md

       - [MacOS](#macos-1)
       - [Arch Linux:](#arch-linux)

+## Intro
+This is an opinionated rails 6 application providing a great base to develop on.

+For the MVP, we've included a landing page and a simple ujs search route with a happy and sad path.
+When given a non-existant package, there is an elegant failover.
+No caching exists at this time, but we would use redis for this as an integrated Heroku plugin given more time.
+We chose not to include a front end view frame work as it was too heavy for the task of rendering a tree.

+The main functionality was test driven between PackageDependencyDownloader and PackageDependencyDecorator.
+The downloader looks only at the first order dependencies from npmjs registry for a given package.
+The PackageDependencyDecorator converts the plain json into a structure used by bootstraps tree visualizer.

+The app is configured for use with rspec for unit and capybara for integration specs.
+Tests are utilizing real recorded http responses via the VCR gem.
+Tests are integrated and run on commit via heroku CI.
+Logging is provided via Librato for system level information and papertrail for app level information.

+The goal of this app is to expose the reader to my priories as a developer: robust base, great documentation, strong 3rd party choices, clean objects, good seperation, simplicity, and reasonable guards/fail-safes.

 ## Setup

 See the conventions appendix for an explanation of some of the notation used in